Friday 16th October 2020

 CANI has taken guidance from NI Executive, Sport NI, British Canoeing and other National Associations.

-If you are shielding or have symptoms
+If you are self isolating or have symptoms

 CANI recognise that these are challenging times for us all and our first priority is the safety and health of everyone, as we do our level best to stop the spread of the virus.
 We really appreciate the level of creativity and innovation shown by many within our community to keep people connected at this time.
 We are confident that we will emerge from this an even stronger community of paddlers.

-At present CANI recommends that the following steps are followed for all paddlesport:
+CANI recommends that the following steps are followed for all paddlesport:

-- Groups of up to 30 paddlers including coaches and leaders can now go paddling, ensuring that you have an appropriate safety framework in place (see BC Paddlesafe link below) and are following public health regulations.
+- Groups of up to 30 paddlers including coaches and leaders can still go paddling, ensuring that you have an appropriate safety framework in place (see BC Paddlesafe link below) and are following public health regulations.

 - To operate within the scope of the British Canoeing/CANI insurance, you must be following the NI Executive Guidance.
 If utilising independent insurance, check with your insurer.